sanjarcode/attend_lecture_bot/README.md

 **Note** Most requirements are present by default, on Linux and MacOS.

 ## Installation
-1. Download the zip.
+1. Download and extract the zip.
-2. Set the fields in config.json
+2. Set the fields in `config.json` - email, password, timetable, class links.
-3. Run the _install.py_ script
+3. Run `install.py`
-4. Check if properly installed using crontab -l
+4. Check if properly installed using crontab -l: you'll see entries with your email, password.

 Installation location: `~/.attend_lecture/`